 7. Can the attorney have an educated conversation about state sentencing guidelines?

-If you’re convicted of a felony in Virginia, the state sentencing guidelines recommend what you’re punishment should be.
+If you’re convicted of a felony in Virginia, the state sentencing guidelines recommend what your punishment should be.
 The general idea is that the guidelines promote consistency in statewide sentencing so that people charged with similar crimes who have similar records receive similar punishments whether they live in Roanoke, Richmond, or Virginia Beach.
 While judges have the authority to ignore the guidelines, they rarely do.
 Judges are required to give written explanations anytime they depart from the guidelines.
 The result is that state sentencing guidelines likely will be the most important factor in how much time someone convicted of a felony ends up serving.
 That's why it's extremely important to have an attorney experienced with the nuances of guidelines.
 If you're charged with a felony, you should absolutely talk to any prospective attorney about sentencing guidelines.
 If he/she can't have a highly educated conversation about state sentencing guidelines, you should run out of the office.

 8. Is your fee a “flat fee” or are there other potential costs?